 Step 3: Customize Important Membership Pages

-From here, you can choose which pages MemberPress uses as your thank you, login, and account areas.
-These should have been automatically generated.
+These should be automatically generated.
 However, you can always visit those pages to change them, or use your own custom pages instead.
+More on that later.

 As for the other settings, the defaults will work just fine for most sites.
 However, there are a few features that you might want to enable.